Find The Slope Of The Line Graphed Below

 • Computer Science: In computer science, slope is used in computer graphics to draw lines and curves.
 The slope of a line segment determines its direction and steepness, which are used to calculate the coordinates of the pixels that make up the line.

 • Data Analysis: In data analysis, slope is used to identify trends in data.
-For example, the slope of a trend line in a scatter plot can indicate whether there is a positive or negative correlation between two variables.
+To give you an idea, the slope of a trend line in a scatter plot can indicate whether there is a positive or negative correlation between two variables.

 Advanced Concepts Related to Slope